The best oil for blemishes is oil?

 I know it sounds counter intuitive because oil = blemishes, right?

-Well no. Sorry to put a confusing spin on things.
+Well no t exactly, sorry to put a confusing spin on things.

 Just because a pimple is clogged and has a lot of oil in it, doesn’t necessarily mean that oil actually created the problem in the first place.